kct2020/goutpal-com-skeleventy/site/blog/starting-gout-plans/index.md

 ### 6. Have I got safe uric acid levels?

-As we'll see in the detailed plans, in can take several months for gout to be completely "cured".
+As we'll see in the detailed plans, it can take several months for gout to be completely "cured".
 Especially if excess uric acid has gone untreated for many years.
 So that is why we established our success measures at step 3.
 Have you found gout freedom yet?

 ### 7. Can I improve my uric acid plan?

 It's important to continue with your gout management plan for the rest of your life.
 At the very minimum, this means annual uric acid blood tests.
 But you might also consider lifestyle improvements to reduce your reliance on medication.
-Also, standard for gout care are improving.
+Also, standards for gout care are improving.
 So your doctor might suggest improvements to your treatment.

 ## Your Uric Acid Plan